Skip to main content

 The bottom line

-ED is a common condition.
-And there are many causes of ED, so you’ll want to connect with your primary care provider to help you figure out the cause of your ED symptoms.
+Erectile dysfunction (ED) is a common condition.
+And there are many ED causes, so you’ll want to connect with your primary care provider to help you figure out the cause of your ED symptoms.

 One of the hardest parts of getting treatment for ED is starting the conversation.
 But getting advice for your ED symptoms can help give you back that piece of your life again.
 Together, you can find the treatment plan that works best for you.